deepanman/pulp-fiction/scrum/working.md

 it won't be ready to go live until the rest 25% is done.
 This is how the agile differs from traditional one.

-## 5 Why technique:

-Create necessary documents :), But how we will know what is necessary ? . we cannot have hard and fast rules on what documents needed.It differs from case to case , differs across organisation and projects.
-But what we can do is to try the 5 why technique , ask all the stakeholders involved to see if that document is really necessary , whether it adds any value and decide based on it.
-I will add an example for this in the next post.

 to be continued..